MichaelTaylor3D/ChiaSproutCli/README.md

 This command deletes all items from the current store.
 An error will be thrown if a `store_id` is not specified in `sprout.config.json`.

-### `$ sprout store clean`
+### `$ sprout web2`
 This command starts a web2 gateway server for development purposes.
 When you run this you can now view the files your just deployed to the datalayer.

-### `$ sprout web2`
-This command creates a temporary Web2 Gateway for datalayer to view the data in the browser.

 ### `$ sprout help`